vtex/exercise-tdd-javascript/README.md

 # TDD with Javascript

-So, let's get familiar with the ancient art of **Test Driven Development**(TDD) using plain-old Javascript.
-We'll create a simple **queue** and follow you through the cycle of development for this problem!
+So, let's get familiar with the art of **Test Driven Development**(TDD) using plain-old JavaScript.
+We'll create a module that implements a simple **queue** and we'll follow you through the cycle of development for this problem!

 ## Requirements